Getting to Know OER and the Affordable Learning Exchange

 Presented by Maria Scheid, Copyright Resources Center

-Click here to watch
+Click here to watch (link is external)

 Learn about open licenses, the types of works that may be protected by copyright, and the exclusive rights provided to copyright owners.
 Learn ways to legally use copyrighted content, and considerations for licensing your own work with Creative Commons.